Natural Reweighted Wake-Sleep: Fisher Information Matrix for Helmholtz Machines

-parameterized by weights and biases $V^{(i)}$ at each layer $i$.
-By means of the generative and discriminative networks we can defined two different joint distributions over the visible and hidden variables $p_{\theta}(x,h)$ and $q_\phi(x,h) = q_\phi(h|x)p(x)$ which correspond to the statistical manifolds for which we are interested in computing the Fisher matrices.
+parameterized by $\phi^{(i)}$ with weights $V^{(i)}$ at each layer $i$, for $i = 0, ..., L-1$.
+By means of the generative and discriminative networks we can define two different joint distributions over the visible and hidden variables, $p_{\theta}(x,h)$ and $q_\phi(x,h) = q_\phi(h|x)p_\Dataset(x)$.
+Both distributions correspond to a statistical manifold for which we are interested in computing the Fisher-Rao metric.